PDA

 • PDA can mask ADHD.
 When demand avoidance dominates the clinical picture, underlying ADHD may be overlooked entirely.
 A child whose primary presentation is anxiety-driven refusal may never be assessed for attention and executive function difficulties.

 • UK pathways are siloed.
 The NHS England Independent ADHD Taskforce (2025) found that ADHD, autism, and other neurodevelopmental services in England are often separated by diagnosis type and by age.
-A child assessed through an ADHD pathway may never receive autism or demand avoidance assessment, and vice versa.
+A child assessed through an ADHD pathway may never receive autism or demand avoidance assessment.

 The NAS now frames the issue as "demand avoidance" as a characteristic rather than PDA as a distinct condition, while noting the presentation "may be connected with other conditions, including ADHD."